Oju Chosan

-Oju Chosan (Japanese : オジュウチョウサン, foaled April 3, 2011) is a retired champion Japanese thoroughbred racehorse and later stud who is best known for his multiple victories in Japan's major steeplechase races.
+Oju Chosan (Japanese: オジュウチョウサン, Hepburn: Ojuu Chousan; foaled April 3, 2011) is a retired champion Japanese Thoroughbred racehorse and active breeding stallion who is best known for his multiple victories in Japan's major steeplechase races.
 He owns speed records in Nakayama Racecourse's two annual Grade 1 jump races: the Nakayama Grand Jump, which he has won six times (including five consecutive victories from 2016 to 2020), and the Nakayama Daishogai, which he has won on three occasions.

 The Japan Racing Association (JRA) has gone so far as to release merchandise for Oju Chosan, the first such item to be unveiled for a steeplechase horse.
+In 2026, he was inducted into the Japan Racing Association Hall of Fame, becoming only the second steeplechase horse ever to do so, following Grand Marchs in 1985.

 Background

 Oju Chosan's father is Stay Gold, a winner of 7 races from 50 starts who would later become one of Japan's most influential stallions, siring such flat champions as Orfevre and Gold Ship.
 Stay Gold's father is American Horse of the Year and Triple Crown contender Sunday Silence.

 Oju Chosan's mother is Shadow Silhouette, sired by two-time Japanese Horse of the Year Symboli Kris S.